 VAST:

 Video Ad Serving Template (VAST) is a video serving standard developed by IAB to let ad servers and video players communicate seamlessly.
-You can consider VAST as the common language required to connect ad servers and video players.
+You can consider VAST the common language required to connect ad servers and video players.

 VPAID:

 Video Player Ad-Serving Interface Definition (VPAID) is a specification developed by IAB to enable interaction between video ad unit and video player.
-VPAID helps the video player in handling non-linear ads, video specifications, viewability, and other measurements.
+VPAID helps the video player handle non-linear ads, video specifications, viewability, and other measurements.
+But the differences between VAST and VPAID are not so simple; it is better to understand them in detail.

 What’s Next?